Dungyichao/PeriodicScheduler_Semaphore/README.md

 You can play around the Initialization of semaphore by changing the 1 to the other semaphore and inspect what happens on the LCD.

-# 6. Using PendSV Thread Switcher
+# 6. Using PendSV for Context Switch
 In order to free up the SysTick timer (so that we can do more important thing in SysTick_Handler), we will use SysTick_Handler to trigger PendSV to perform the context switching.
 FreeRTOS and Micrium also use PendSV to perform context switching.

 It requires only a little modification.
 Please disable all semaphore elements.
 In osKernel.s, we change the SysTick_Handler to PendSV_Handler.